NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_lollipop.md

 The first sample that is highlighted in yellow is a male with ductal and lobular neoplasms with a tumor DNA MAF of 31/125.
 This indicates 31 mutant alleles were found out of 125 total alleles.

-The GDC dataset includes an ‘Access’ column to indicate whether the data is controlled or open.
+The GDC dataset includes an 'Access' column to indicate whether the data is controlled or open.
 Users must obtain permission from dbGaP to view controlled data [See Obtaining Access to Controlled Data](https://gdc.cancer.gov/access-data/obtaining-access-controlled-data).
-Click on the sample hyperlink and the GDC’s case summary for the sample will appear in a new tab.
+Click on the sample hyperlink and the GDC's case summary for the sample will appear in a new tab.

-Click ‘Back to list’ and select another sample, as shown below.
+Click 'Back to list' and select another sample, as shown below.

 [![Back to List](images/lollipop15.png)](images/lollipop15.png "Click to see the full image.")

-After clicking on the variant menu again, select the ‘Collapse’ option to collapse all skewers in the lollipop.
+After clicking on the variant menu again, select the 'Collapse' option to collapse all skewers in the lollipop.

 [![Collapse](images/lollipop16.png)](images/lollipop16.png "Click to see the full image.")

-To expand any previously collapsed skewers, open the variant menu, and click on ‘Expand’.
+To expand any previously collapsed skewers, open the variant menu, and click on 'Expand'.

 [![Expand](images/lollipop17.png)](images/lollipop17.png "Click to see the full image.")

 The lollipop chart includes an option to arrange variants by the range of occurrences.
-Open the variant menu and click on  ‘Occurrence as Y axis’.
+Open the variant menu and click on  'Occurrence as Y axis'.

 [![Occurrence as Y Axis](images/lollipop18.png)](images/lollipop18.png "Click to see the full image.")